nayanmavani77/videograph-master/readme.txt

 For more awesome templates please visit https://colorlib.com/wp/templates/

-Here is the revised README content with proper formatting for Markdown:

----

 # Videograph | Template

 This project is an HTML template named "Videograph."
 The template is designed for videographers and video production services, featuring various sections such as Header, Hero, Services, Work Gallery, Counter, Team, Blog, Call to Action, and Footer.
 The template also includes interactive elements such as a video popup, services, and team sections, and a blog carousel.